coursera/courier/CONTRIBUTING.md

         "<sonatype_password>")
 ```

-You can sign in with this account at nexus to see both the active releases,
+You can sign in with this account at [Sonatype's Nexus Repository](https://oss.sonatype.org/#welcome) to see both the active releases,
 and the staged releases.

 ### Bintray